 For the green water, algae blooms and tea colored water Pond Dye can be used to color the water and reduce sunlight from the algae that need it to live.
-Adding Pond Clear, a beneficial bacteria, will help to eat up the excess nutrients the algae need to grow and the nutrients the decaying debris releases into the water column.
+Adding beneficial bacteria, will help to eat up the decaying debris (muck) and the nutrients the decaying debris releases into the water column.

 Back to the clay not steeling out of the pond.
 There is a product called the Pond Log that is design to take out the clay particles and up to 75% of the nutrients from the water column.
 We have used them and they do work, the only thing is you’ll need a source of water movement whether by fountain or aeration.
 More detail and video on the Pond Log for dirty pond water.